Last modified: June 14, 2022

-- Supply all required disclaimers, warnings and notices (or if you rely on any supplied by Google, ensure their sufficiency for your entity); and
+- Supply all required disclaimers, warnings, and notices (or if you rely on any supplied by Google, ensure their sufficiency for your entity).

-- Comply with these policies which apply to the Google My Business Services.
+- Comply with these policies which apply to the Business Profile Services.

-In addition, you must be the owner of the entity listed on your business profile (your "Business Profile") or an authorized representative who is able to bind others on behalf of that entity.
+You must be the owner of the entity listed on your profile or an authorized representative able to bind others on behalf of that entity.

 Changes to the Terms

-This licence covers the basic listing information about your entity that you provide to your Business Profile, if that information is protected by intellectual property rights.
+This license covers the basic Business Profile information about your entity that you provide, if that information is protected by intellectual property rights.

-You give Google a perpetual (which means for as long as that information is protected by intellectual property rights), irrevocable, worldwide, royalty-free and non-exclusive licence to reproduce, adapt, modify, translate, publish, publicly perform, publicly display, distribute and create derivative works of the basic listing information about your entity that you provide to your Business Profile (such as the entity name, location, phone number, category, hours and website).
+You give Google a perpetual (which means for as long as that information is protected by intellectual property rights), irrevocable, worldwide, royalty-free, and non-exclusive license to reproduce, adapt, modify, translate, publish, publicly perform, publicly display, distribute, and create derivative works of the basic Business Profile information about your entity that you provide (such as the entity name, location, phone number, category, hours, and website).

-You also grant to other users of Google services the right to access and use, including the right to edit, that information as permitted under the applicable Google Terms of Service.
+You also grant to other Google services users the right to access and use, including the right to edit, that information as permitted under the applicable Google Terms of Service.

-All other content that you provide to your Business Profile (such as business photos) is licensed to Google under the Google Terms of Service.
+All other content that you provide to your profile (such as business photos) is licensed to Google under the Google Terms of Service.